Skip to main content

 If you are new to writing rules, see About Cloud SIEM Rules for information about rule expressions and other rule options.

-About Outlier rules
+About outlier rules

-Outlier rules allow you to generate a Signal when behavior by an Entity (such as a user) is encountered that deviates from its baseline activity.
+Outlier rules allow you to generate a signal when behavior by an entity (such as a user) is encountered that deviates from its baseline activity.

-For each Outlier rule, you create a filter condition to look for out-of-the-ordinary behavior that could indicate risk.
-For example, an Outlier rule might look for the events like the following:
+For each outlier rule, you create a filter condition to look for out-of-the-ordinary behavior that could indicate risk.
+For example, an outlier rule might look for the events like the following:

 • Spike in login failures from a user